Peer Review: The Basics

 The rest of this article will focus on the peer review process used by scholarly journals, which are quite different than mainstream publications, such as Popular Science, Discover and Scientific American.
 They feature articles written by research scientists for other scientists to read.
 By publishing in a journal, a scientist helps to spread scientific knowledge and stimulate further research and discovery.
 Specifically, a scientist can:

-- Announce formally the results of his work
+- Announce formally the results of their work

-- Associate his name with an important discovery, thereby creating a permanent record
+- Associate their name with an important discovery, thereby creating a permanent record

-- Promote his research interests and attract additional funders
+- Promote their research interests and attract additional funders

 The last bullet is a key aspect of what scholars refer to as "publish or perish."
 It's a particularly descriptive way to characterize the pressure scholars feel to publish work in leading academic journals.
 Frequent publication improves a scientist's visibility, which in turn raises the reputation of the sponsoring institution, which in turn attracts more funding dollars.
-If a scientist fails to publish regularly, he risks losing this financial lifeline.
-He might be asked to stop his research and, in the worst-case scenario, lose his position.
-That's the "perish" part -- and why academic journals are so important to researchers all over the world.
+If a scientist fails to publish regularly, they risk losing this financial lifeline.
+The scientist might be asked to stop their research and, in the worst-case scenario, lose their position.
+That's the "perish" part — and why academic journals are so important to researchers all over the world.